20 Rep Squats

 As far as how many breaths to take between reps, a minimum of 2-3 for each squat is suggested in Super Squats.
 However, there is also a footnote indicating that a lifter might feel compelled to take only a single breath in the beginning, but might be closer to ten breaths toward the end, and that the general recommendation is an average of three deep breaths per rep.

-If you sometimes get winded on normal squat sets, this should raise the ceiling on that.
+If you occasionally get winded on normal squat sets, this should raise the ceiling on that.
 If you are way off and dry heaving on 5’s, you might want to improve conditioning a bit before trying this out.
+Obviously, you’d want to be at a point where you can pull this off without getting overly wiped and defaulting to sketchy mechanics.

 Why Would Anyone Do This